 There are different duties and responsibilities as described below depending on the type of Processor activity.
 A Processor can be both an Extractor and a Manufacturer.
-A Processor may only take Hemp from a Virgin Islands licensed Grower, unless otherwise authorized by federal law.
+A Processor may only take Hemp from a Bona Fide Grower, unless otherwise authorized by federal law.
 The Department will require documentation demonstrating that such federal authorization is permitted.

 - 1. Duties and Responsibilities of the Extractor:

 - a.
-An Extractor may only receive Hemp from a Virgin Islands licensed Grower.
+An Extractor may only receive Hemp from a Bona Fide Grower.

 - b.
 The Crop must have the Department issued Certificate accompanying the Hemp, which certifies that the Crop meets the Acceptable Hemp THC Level.

 - c.
 At the time of the receipt, the Extractor must assign the Hemp a lot number that corresponds with Grower's information such as name, address, contact information, and maintain records relative to the receipt of the Hemp.
 The records shall include, but not be limited to:

 - i.
 Date of receipt

 - ii. quantity received

 - iii.
-Grower information, including name, address of fields that were grown on, license information, and contact information.
+Grower information, including name, address of fields that were grown on, certification information, and contact information.

 - iv.
 Copy of the Certificate

 - v.
 Lot number assigned by Extractor

 - d.
 An Extractor shall keep records for each batch processed.
 The records shall be kept for a minimum of three (3) years and shall include, but not be limited to:

 - i.
 Date of extraction

 - ii.
 Batch number, including the lot number

 - iii.
 Type of extraction method

 - iv.
 Amount extracted

 - v.
 What was extracted (grain, seed, fiber, oil, CBD)

 - vi.
 Copy of the Certificate

-2. Testing Requirements for the Extractor
+- 2. Testing Requirements for the Extractor

+- a.
+If the Crop will be used for human consumption or absorption (including but not limited to, inhaling, eating, drinking, swallowing or topical application), the finished extraction